Pet care advice for Summer

 - extreme salivation

-If you think your pet is suffering from heatstroke you can give them life-saving first aid:
+If you think your pet is suffering from heatstroke, you can give them first aid by slowly cooling them down.
+Always contact your vet if you think your pet suffering from heatstroke.

 Flystrike in rabbits